 Faulty Wiring

-Faulty wiring is one of the most common electrical problems encountered in both residential and commercial properties.
+Faulty wiring is one of the most common electrical problems encountered in residential and commercial properties.
 This issue can arise due to various factors, such as age, wear and tear, improper installation, or damaged power lines caused by pests or environmental conditions.
-Faulty wiring can manifest in several ways, including exposed or frayed wires, loose connections, or wiring that does not meet current electrical codes and standards.
+Faulty wiring can manifest in several ways, including exposed or frayed wires, loose connections, or not meeting current electrical codes and standards.

-The potential risks associated with faulty wiring are severe and should not be overlooked.
-Electrical fires are a primary concern, as faulty wiring can generate excessive heat, igniting surrounding materials.
+The potential risks of faulty wiring are severe and should not be overlooked.
+Electrical fires are a primary concern, as incorrect wiring can generate excessive heat, igniting surrounding materials.
 Additionally, individuals coming into contact with exposed or damaged wires can experience electrical shocks or electrocution, which can cause serious injuries or even fatalities.

 Several signs can indicate the presence of faulty wiring in a property.
 Flickering or dimming lights, burning odours emanating from outlets or switches, and discolouration or charring around electrical outlets are all potential indicators of wiring issues.
 Other warning signs include circuit breaker trips, buzzing or sizzling sounds from outlets, and inconsistent electrical performance of appliances or electrical devices.